Seneca people: History

 In the early 1920s, the material that made up the Bare Hill fort was used by the Town of Middlesex highway department for road fill.

 The Seneca historically lived in what is now New York state between the Genesee River and Canandaigua Lake.
-The dating of an oral tradition mentioning a solar eclipse yields 1142 AD as the year for the Seneca joining the Iroquois (Haudenosaunee).
-Some recent archaeological evidence indicates their territory eventually extended to the Allegheny River in present-day northwestern Pennsylvania, particularly after the Iroquois destroyed both the Wenrohronon and Erie nations in the 17th century, who were native to the area.
+The dating of an oral tradition mentioning a solar eclipse yields 1142 AD as the year for the Seneca joining the Haudenosaunee.
+Some recent archaeological evidence indicates their territory eventually extended to the Allegheny River in present-day northwestern Pennsylvania, particularly after the Haudenosaunee destroyed both the Wenrohronon and Erie nations in the 17th century, who were native to the area.
 The Seneca were by far the most populous of the Haudenosaunee nations, numbering about four thousand by the seventeenth century.

 Seneca villages were located as far east as current-day Schuyler County (e.g. Catherine's Town and Kanadaseaga), south into current Tioga and Chemung counties, north and east into Tompkins and Cayuga counties, and west into the Genesee River valley.
 The villages were the homes and headquarters of the Seneca.
 While the Seneca maintained substantial permanent settlements and raised agricultural crops in the vicinity of their villages, they also hunted widely through extensive areas.
 They also executed far-reaching military campaigns.
 The villages, where hunting and military campaigns were planned and executed, indicate the Seneca had hegemony in these areas.

 Major Seneca villages were protected with wooden palisades.
 Ganondagan, with 150 longhouses, was the largest Seneca village of the 17th century, while Chenussio, with 130 longhouses, was a major village of the 18th century.

 The Seneca nation has two branches: the western and the eastern.
-Each branch was individually incorporated and recognized by the Iroquois Confederacy Council.
+Each branch was individually incorporated and recognized by the Haudenosaunee Confederacy Council.
 The western Seneca lived predominantly in and around the Genesee River, gradually moving west and southwest along Lake Erie and the Niagara River, then south along the Allegheny River into Pennsylvania.
 The eastern Seneca lived predominantly south of Seneca Lake.
 They moved south and east into Pennsylvania and the western Catskill area.

-The west and north were under constant attack from their powerful Iroquoian brethren, the Huron (Wyandot) To the South, the Iroquoian-speaking tribes of the Susquehannock (Conestoga) also threatened constant warfare.
+The west and north were under constant attack from their powerful Iroquoian brethren, the Wendat/Wyandot (Huron) To the South, the Iroquoian-speaking tribes of the Susquehannock (Conestoga) also threatened constant warfare.
 The Algonquian tribes of the Mohican blocked access to the Hudson River in the east and northeast.
 In the southeast, the Algonkian tribes of the Lenape people (Delaware, Minnisink and Esopus) threatened war from eastern Pennsylvania, New Jersey and the Lower Hudson.